 There are a variety of eggplants varying in size and color.
 While eggplants with dark purple-colored skin are the most common, they can also be green, red, or black.
 In addition to providing distinctive texture and mild flavor to dishes, eggplant also offers an array of health benefits.
 Let’s take a look at brinjal’s nutritional profile: Also check vegetables which diabetics should avoid.

 Table of Contents

-According to Ayurveda, one can consider brinjal good for diabetes.
+According to Ayurveda, one can consider Brinjal in diabetes.
 Eggplant or brinjal has been used in traditional medicine for many thousands of years.
 In the early Indian practice of Ayurvedic treatment, doctors employed white eggplants to combat diabetes and treat asthma.
 Although it's not the most nutritious of vegetables, it can provide adequate potassium and fiber.
 With only 25 calories and less than 1g calories per portion, this is an essentially healthy food that's not a problem if you don't cook your eggplant with oil.

 Brinjal is good for people with diabetes because it is: